-3 Mainstream as Critical Point of Departure
+III.
+Mainstream as Critical Point of Departure

 In the previous section, the goal has been to deploy mathematical reasoning to undermine the mainstream on its own terms.
-This has the added benefit of providing a way in teaching of both presenting the mainstream (as will often be required of heterodox economists) and criticising it.
-This has been a major strategy in my own teaching, see Fine (2016 and 2018b) and Fine and Ourania (2016).
-But there is a more constructive role that can be played in bringing out fuller logical implications of the mainstream on its own terms, whether it be as a result of correcting what is wrong and/or bringing into play considerations that have been omitted but which can be considered to be vital.10
+This has the added benefit of providing a way in teaching by both presenting the mainstream (as will often be required of heterodox economists) and criticising it.
+This has been a major strategy in my own teaching (see Fine (2016; 2018) and Fine and Dimakou (2016)).
+But there is a more constructive role that can be played in bringing out fuller logical implications of the mainstream on its own terms, whether it be as a result of correcting what is wrong and/or bringing into play considerations that have been omitted but which can be considered to be vital.

-To some degree, this is already in play from the previous examples - most obviously that we need a price setting mechanism in the absence of the admittedly fictitious auctioneer, or in making the social rather than the individual as the analytical starting point.
-Continuing in this vein from above: the Cambridge Critique points to the need for a theory of distribution; trade policy needs to take into account lack of full employment, imperfect competition, the presence of multinationals, technical change, intersectoral linkages, economies of scale and scope, etc; development needs to go beyond structural adjustment and stabilisation; there are more and more important forms of competition than market share; and the notion of identity as a utilitarian choice is hopelessly inadequate given the social nature of identity.
+To some degree, this is already in play from the previous examples-most obviously that we need a price setting mechanism in the absence of the admittedly fictitious auctioneer, or in making the social rather than the individual as the analytical starting point.
+Continuing in this vein from above: the Cambridge Critique points to the need for a theory of distribution; trade policy needs to take into account lack of full employment, imperfect competition, the presence of multinationals, technical change, intersectoral linkages, economies of scale and scope, etc; there are more and more important forms of competition than market share; and the notion of identity as a utility choice is hopelessly inadequate given the social nature of identity.

 Such potential for constructive out of critical analysis from mathematical reasoning is served by a number of further examples.
-By accident, I became interested in what is termed the order of acquisition of consumer durable (i.e. which are you more likely to acquire first, second, third, and so on).
-Mathematically, I found that the standard method had a peculiar property - that a person could move up their preference for a durable but its calculated ranking could move down.11 This is a violation of what is termed monotonicity in social choice theory.12 But, by the same token, social choice theory could be used to construct an order of acquisition satisfying monotonicity and other desirable properties.
-The technique was then used to distinguish orders of acquisition by socio-economic strata finding, for example, the importance of telephones and videos for single mothers, and to challenge the new household economics as the basis for understanding both the (diffusion of the) ownership of durables and their putative labour-saving properties in explaining increasing female labour market participation, Fine (1992), Fine and Simister (1995) and Fine et al (1992 and 1993).
-The technique was extended to discovering the relative importance of different types of food as part of a broader programme of research into the UK's burgeoning incidence of poor diets, Fine (1998) and Fine et al (1996), with results such as the increasing consumption of skimmed milks was strongly associated with increasing consumption of cream-based cheeses and desserts, and decline in direct consumption of sugar with its use in manufactured foods and drinks.13
+By accident, I became interested in what is termed the order of acquisition of consumer durable (i.e., which you are more likely to acquire first, second, third, and so on).
+Mathematically, I found that the standard method had a peculiar property-that a person could move up their preference for a durable, but its calculated ranking could move down.
+This is a violation of what is termed monotonicity in social choice.
+But, by the same token, social choice theory could be used to construct an order of acquisition satisfying monotonicity and other desirable properties.
+The technique was then used to distinguish orders of acquisition by socio-economic strata finding, for example, the importance of telephones and videos for single mothers, and to challenge the new household economics as the basis for understanding both the (diffusion of the) ownership of durables and their putative labour-saving properties in explaining increasing female labour market participation (Fine et al. 1992, 1993; Fine 1992; Fine and Simister 1995).
+The technique was extended to discovering the relative importance of different types of food as part of a broader programme of research into the UK's burgeoning incidence of poor diets (Fine 1998; Fine, Heasman and Wright 1996), with results such as the increasing consump-